katzenpost/katzenpost/docs/specs/mixnet.rst

 protocols.
 However this low level core mixnet protocol does have it's own threat model which we attempt to illucidate here.

+We assume that the clients only talk to mixnet services.
+These services make use of a client provided delivery token known as a SURB (Single Use Reply Block) to send their replies to the client without knowing the client's entry mix.
-We assume that the sender and recipient do know each other's addresses.
-This system guarantees third-party anonymity, meaning that no parties other than sender and recipient are able to learn that the sender and recipient are communicating.
+This system guarantees third-party anonymity, meaning that no parties other than client and the service are able to learn that the client and service are communicating.
 Note that this is in contrast with other designs, such as Mixminion, which provide sender anonymity towards recipients as well as anonymous replies.

-Additionally as all of a given client's messages go through a single provider instance, it is assumed that in the absence of any specific additional defenses, that the Provider can determine the approximate mail volume originating from and destined to a given client.
-We consider the provider follows the protocol and might be an honest-but-curious adversary.
+Mixnet clients will randomly select an entry node to use and may reconnect if disconnected for under a duration threshold.
+The entry mix can determine the approximate message volume originating from and destined to a given client.
+We consider the entry mix follows the protocol and might be an honest-but-curious adversary.

-External local network observers can determine the number of Packets traversing their region of the network because at this time no decoy traffic has been specified.
+External local network observers can not determine the number of Packets traversing their region of the network because of the use of  decoy traffic sent by the clients.
 Global observers will not be able to de-anonymize packet paths if there are enough packets traversing the mix network.
+Longer term statistical disclosure attacks are likely possible in order to link senders and receivers.

 A malicious mix only has the ability to remember which input packets correspond to the output packets.
 To discover the